jguwekarest/jguwekarest/doc/DockerizedDevEnvSetup.md

 # Dockerized Development Environment Setup

-This describes an exampl dockerized development environment for a Java web project with a MongoDB database.
+This describes an example dockerized development environment for a Java web project with a MongoDB database.
 A Jenkins server is used as a build setup for the code deployment.
 A Tomcat container hosts the application war file.
 Jenkins and Tomcat do share a file storage for easy deployment via copying within the Jenkins instance.

 ## Tomcat Container Setup

 ```
 docker run -d --restart unless-stopped --name ORN_tomcat -p 8081:8081 -v ~/jenkins/workspace/tomcat:/usr/local/tomcat/webapps tomcat:8.0-jre8